-Graham joined the Board of Governors at South Devon College in March 2013 and is now a member of the Audit Committee.
+Graham joined the Board of Governors at South Devon College in March 2013 and is now Chair of the Audit Committee and a member of the Remuneration Committee.

 Holly lives in Teignmouth with her husband Thomas, and joined the board in 2014.
-Holly is a Member of the Audit Committee as well as the Quality, Teaching, Learning and Assessment Committee.
+Holly is a Member of the Quality, Teaching, Learning and Assessment Committee.
 She is also the Lead Governor for Equality and Diversity.

-Holly is the Adult Training, E-Learning and Innovation Manager for South Devon College, and is responsible for managing the Adult Training and Development Centre in Torquay and for developing the College's E-learning provision.
+Holly is the Quality, eLearning and Learning Resources Manager for South Devon College, and is responsible for managing the Adult Training and Development Centre in Torquay and for developing the College’s E-learning provision.

 Holly has worked at South Devon College for ten years and within that time gained a Post Graduate Certificate in Education (PGCE) and more recently a Level 5 Extended Diploma in Management and Leadership with Chartered Manager status.
 As a qualified teacher Holly has a wealth of experience teaching post 16 learners across a range of subjects including Beauty Therapy, employability and functional skills in English and mathematics.
 She is currently studying for a MA in Education.